 Site-specific training regarding visual inspections, sampling procedures, and/or SWPPP and BMP implementation activities relevant to the delegate’s assigned responsibilities.

-2. The discharger shall ensure the following for QSP-delegate(s):
+V.E.2.
+The discharger shall ensure the following for QSP-delegate(s):

 A QSP has determined the delegate(s) can perform and have a competent understanding of the visual inspection, sampling, and/or SWPPP and BMP implementation tasks prior to fully delegating the responsibility to the individual;